• Asynchronous • Recorded Course • Available on-Demand

 - Critique medical interventions vs. psychological interventions.

-This synchronous, live course is approved by the APA, AASECT and Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling to provide 4 (synchronous) CE credits.
+This asynchronous, recorded course is approved by the APA, AASECT and Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling to provide 4 (synchronous) CE credits.

 FL LCSW, MFT & CMHC approvals should cover MFT, CMHC and LCSW boards in most states, including Pennsylvania.
 FL MFT approval qualifies as core content for GA MFT according to GA Rule 135-9-.01.5.c.
 Verify with the board in your state.